 - Quick Recovery Time: Patients can return to their normal activities immediately after a session.

-- Non-Invasiveness: There’s no surgery, no needles, and no need for anesthesia.
+- Non-Invasiveness: There’s no surgery, no needles, and no need for anaesthesia.

 Can TMS Therapy Go Wrong?
 Understanding the Myths

-Some myths and misconceptions can make people wary of TMS.
-Some worry that TMS could cause permanent damage or significantly alter their personality.
-However, clinical evidence shows that TMS is safe and does not cause long-term damage to the brain.
+Some common misunderstandings can make people cautious about TMS.
+Some people are concerned that TMS might cause lasting harm or change their personality a lot.
+Clinical evidence shows that TMS is safe and does not harm the brain in the long run.

 - Brain Damage Concerns: TMS is noninvasive and does not involve any kind of direct contact with brain tissue.
 The magnetic pulses stimulate nerve cells without causing harm.
 There is no evidence to suggest that TMS can cause brain damage.